ay4eva2006/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that switch the current user to betty
+user name of the current user